v12k5/EmoTune/README.md

 ## How it Works

 The application uses a machine learning model to classify your emotion from a live video stream.
-Here's a breakdown of the process:
+Here's a breakdown of the process in clear manner:

 1.  **Face Detection**: It captures video from your webcam and uses a face mesh to identify facial landmarks.
 2.  **Emotion Recognition**: The facial landmarks are fed into a pre-trained machine learning model to predict your emotion (e.g., happy, sad, angry).